IceDefcon/x86-64.MemoryCTR/README.md

 Hacking Dynamic Memory @ASM

-Testing this to specify location of the variables inside memory

-Then ussing ASSEMBLY enter memory regions in order to read data variables
+1. Define varables
+2. Store them in memory location defined in the linker script
+3. Read them from memory ---> Using ASSEMBLIES

-The problem here is the core dump by my Ubuntu Linux
+The key here is ---> To avoid core dump in Ubuntu Linux

 # ICE